AntoniaSophia/CarND-Traffic-Sign-Classifier-Project/solution/P2_writeup_Antonia.md

 * Which parameters were tuned?
 How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
+I have chosen a well known architecture
-* What architecture was chosen?
+* What architecture was chosen? --> the LeNet archicture which was presented in the lesson 9:
-* Why did you believe it would be relevant to the traffic sign application?
+* Why did you believe it would be relevant to the traffic sign application? --> to be honest I didn't even think about that question before.... upps....
+I guess I strongly assumed that the lesson would not present a "wrong" approach at the beginning.
+However I'm sure there even better approaches (e.g I'd like to use an Inception architecure, but ran out of time)
+* Ok, so why do I really believe it is a good architecure:
+** convolutional layer allow to search for the whole image and even in case it is vertically and horizontally translated, or declined.
+** Finally the sharing the weights leads to a drastic reduction of required parameters.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?